innovationOUtside/tm351vm/README.md

 Alternatively, use Kitematic (from the Docker menu), search for `tm351-docker-test` and create a new container from that.
 You should be able to map local directories onto `$HOME/notebooks` and`$HOME/openrefine_projects` directories inside the container from the container's *Settings / Volumes* tab.

 ![Kitematic volume map](img/kitematic.png)

+If you want to build an image yourself, you can.
+The Docker build currently stages the build over a stack of Docker containers, with build stages corresponding to steps in the original `vagrant` build.
+I suspect the layers are pretty inefficient...

+To build the image (which at the moment *does not* include the sharded mongo environment), download and unzip, or clone this repo, `cd` into it from a terminal command line, run:

+`./build/docker_monolothic_build.sh`

+The image is named `p/t` and a container is launched from it; services can be found on `localhost` ports 8899 (notebook server) and 8898 (OpenRefine) enabled.
+OpenRefine can also be accessed on `localhost:8899/proxy/3334/`.

 ## `vagrant`